sqlballs/mSQLg2c/modules/02-AuditingYour DataEstateArchitecture.md

 For data source discovery, you can often start with the tier-1 applications you organization uses, and find the Sources and Sinks they use by tracing their path.
 You can also check with your storage team to evaluate data storage elements that do not fall within a data processing engine.

-<h4>MAP</h4>
+<h4>The MAP Toolkit</h4>
 To discover database engines, there are multiple tools you can use.
-One of the oldest and simplest is the Microsoft Assessment and Planning (MAP) tool.
+One of the oldest and simplest is the Microsoft Assessment and Planning (MAP) Toolkit.
 You can <a href="https://docs.microsoft.com/en-us/previous-versions/bb977556(v=technet.10)"> read more about it here</a>.
 <br>
 <img src="https://user-images.githubusercontent.com/517325/189189344-e3e95758-91ca-4e41-8597-fdf35e50d2c7.png" alt="Graphic" width="600">